zkw-123/2026.3.18-docker_systems/Polaris_ultrasound_container/polaris_ultrasound/readme.md

 - replaying recorded ultrasound datasets
 - computing ultrasound image stability
 - estimating target position from ultrasound images
+- recording synchronized ultrasound and Polaris data for calibration

 This package is organized around **modular perception functions**.
 Task-specific workflows such as calibration should be handled through dedicated launch files.